anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 in an operational domain.
 This includes the discovery of network elements in the target domain, time synchronization, and the exchange of security information necessary to establish trust between a pledge and the domain.

-Security information about the target domain, specifically the target domain certificate, is exchanged utilizing voucher objects defined in {{RFC8366}}.
+Security information about the target domain, specifically the target domain certificate to be trusted by new devices, is exchanged utilizing voucher objects defined in {{RFC8366}}.
+These vouchers are self-contained signed objects originating from a Manufacturer Authorized Signing Authority (MASA).
-These vouchers are authenticated self-contained (signed) objects, which may be provided online (synchronously) or offline (asynchronously) via the domain registrar to the pledge and originate from a Manufacturer Authorized Signing Authority (MASA).
+They may be provided online (synchronously) or offline (asynchronously) via the domain registrar to the pledge.
+A plede can authenticate the voucher because it is shipped with a trust anchor of its manufacturer such that it can validate signatures by the MASA.

+Trust by the domain in a new pledge is established by enrolling a first end-entity (EE) certificate of the pledge that is specific to the target domain.
-For enrolling devices with LDevID certificates, which are end-entity (EE) certificates that are specific to the target domain, BRSKI typically relies on EST {{RFC7030}}.
+For enrolling devices with these so-called LDevID certificates, BRSKI typically relies on Enrollment over Secure Transport (EST) {{RFC7030}}.
+While using EST has the advantage that the mutually authenticated TLS connection established between the pledge and the registrar can be reused for protecting also the message exchange for enrolling the LDevID certificate, it has the limitation that this cannot not provide end-to-end security for the certificate enrollment because the TLS session terminates at the registrar.
+Moreover, properly binding the proof of origin of a certification request to the proof of posession for the new private key via the so-called tls-unique is conceptually non-trivial and requires specific support by the TLS implementation.
+For these and other reasons (such as, more freedom w.r.t. proof-of-possession methods), it may be preferable to use an alternative enrollment protocol, such as CMP or CMC, that is more flexible and independent of the transfer level because it represents certification requests as authenticated self-contained objects.

-In this setting the pledge is the client, interacting via TLS with the domain registrar, which acts both as EST server and as registration authority (RA).
+When using EST, the pledge the client interacting via TLS with the domain registrar, which acts both as EST server and as registration authority (RA).
 The TLS connection is mutually authenticated, where the pledge uses an initial device certificate (aka IDevID certificate) issued by its manufacturer.
-In order to provide proof of origin of the certificate request, i.e., proof of identity of the requester, EST specifically relies on binding the certification request to the underlying TLS connection.
+In order to provide proof of origin of the certificate request, i.e., proof of identity of the requester, EST specifically relies on binding the certification request to the underlying TLS channel via the 'tls-unique'
+{{RFC5929}}.
+The EST server (the domain registrar) terminates the security association with the pledge and thus the binding between the certification request and the authentication of the pledge via TLS.
 The EST server uses the authenticated pledge identity provided by the IDevID for checking the authorization of the pledge for the given certification request before issuing to the pledge a domain-specific certificate (LDevID certificate).
 This approach typically requires online or on-site availability of an asset management system (e.g., a device inventory) for performing the final authorization decision for the certification request.
-The EST server (the domain registrar) terminates the security association with the pledge and thus the binding between the certification request and the authentication of the pledge via TLS.
 This type of enrollment utilizing an online connection to the PKI can be called *synchronous enrollment*.

-For certain use cases, the required RA/CA components and/or asset management system may not be available on-site but rather be provided by backend systems, to which site may have no online connection or just intermittent connectivity.
+The required RA/CA components and/or asset management system may not be part of the registrar.
+They even may not be available on-site but rather be provided by remote backend systems.
+The registrar or its site may have no online connection with them or the connectivity may be intermittent.
 This may be due to security requirements for operating the backend systems or due to site deployments where on-site or always-online operation may be not feasible or too costly.
-The authorization of certification request based on an asset management system in this case will not or can not be performed on-site at enrollment time.
+In such cases the authorization of certification request based on an asset management system will not or can not be performed on-site at enrollment time.
-In this document, enrollment that is not performed in a (time-wise) consistent way is called *asynchronous enrollment* (AE).
+In this document, enrollment that is not performed in a (time-wise) consistent way is called *asynchronous enrollment*.
 Asynchronous enrollment requires a store-and-forward transfer of certification requests along with the information needed for authenticating the requester.
 This enables off-line processing the request at a later point in time.

 A similar situation may occur through network segmentation, which is utilized in industrial systems to separate domains with different security needs.
 Here, a similar requirement arises if the communication channel carrying the requester authentication is terminated before the registrar/RA can authorize the certification request.
-When a second communication channel is opened to forward the certification request to the RA and issuing CA, the requester authentication information needs to be retained and ideally bound directly to the certification request.
+When a second communication channel is used to forward the certification request to the RA and issuing CA, the requester authentication information needs to be retained and ideally bound directly to the certification request.
 This use case is independent of the time-wise limitations of the first use case.

-There are several options for performing store-and-forward transfer of certification requests including the requester authentication
+There are basically two options for forwarding certification requests along with requester authentication information:
-information:

-* Providing a trusted component (e.g., a local RA) in the target domain, which stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about a successful proof of possession (of the corresponding private key) in a way preventing changes to the combined information.
+* Having a trusted component (e.g., a local RA) in the target domain that stores the certification request combined with the requester authentication information (based on the IDevID) and potentially the information about successful verification of the proof of possession (of the corresponding private key) in a way preventing changes to the combined information.
-  Note that the assumption is that the information elements may not be bound cryptographically.
+  Note that the information elements may not have been bound cryptographically.
-  Once connectivity to the backend is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) to the off-site PKI for further processing.
+  When connectivity to backend PKI components is available, the trusted component forwards the certification request together with the requester information (authentication and proof of possession) for further processing.
-  It is assumed that the off-site PKI in this case relies on the local pledge authentication result when performing the authorization and issuing the requested certificate.
+  This case offers only hop-by-hop security: the backend PKI must rely on the local pledge authentication result when performing the authorization and issuing the requested certificate.
   In BRSKI the trusted component may be the EST server,